SamLookingGlass/DataCentric-Development/README.md

 - `python3 app.py`

 # 7. Credits and Acknowledgement
-- Credited to Pexel.com for the photo used for uploading
+- Credited to Pexel.com for the photos used for uploading
 - Credits to [Smiling Banana photo](https://www.msn.com/en-in/health/nutrition/why-you-should-never-eat-bananas-for-breakfast/ar-BBOoNFc)
 - Credits to Giphy.com for the .gifs used for on the website